PP-Module for Software-Defined Networking Controllers

 2. All auditable events for [not specified] level of audit;

-5. Full HTTP REST request parameters and values of any API requests sent to the SDNC controller API.
+6. Full HTTP REST request parameters and values of any API requests sent to the SDN controller API.

-6. All HTTP Response Codes returned from any HTTP API requests sent to the SDNC controller API.
+7. All HTTP Response Codes returned from any HTTP API requests sent to the SDN controller API.

-8. [all auditable events for mandatory SFRs specified in Table t-audit-mandatory, selected SFRs in Table t-audit-sel-based].
+9. All auditable events for mandatory SFRs specified in Table 1

 The TSF shall record within the SDN audit data at least the following information:

-1. Date and time of the event, type of event, subject identity, (if relevant) the outcome (success or failure) of the event; and
+1. Date and time of the event, type of event, subject identity, (if applicable) the outcome (success or failure) of the event;

-2. For each audit event type, based on the auditable event definitions of the functional components included in the PP-Module/ST, [Additional Audit Record Contents as specified in Table t-audit-mandatory, Table t-audit-sel-based].
+2. For each auditable event type, based on the auditable event definitions of the functional components included in the PP, PP-Module, functional package, or ST, [Additional Audit Record Contents as specified in Table 1].

 Application Note: